-A nonmetallic chemical element with atomic number 6 that readily forms compounds with many other elements and is a constituent of organic compounds in all known living tissues
+A chemical element that readily forms compounds with many other elements and is a constituent of organic compounds in all known living things.

 A molecule consisting of one carbon atom and two oxygen atoms.
 A product of combustion, respiration and other natural processes.
 Also a greenhouse gas.